Dynamic Distillation Network for Cross-Domain Few-Shot Recognition with Unlabeled Data: Experiments

 \paragraph{Dataset} We follow the evaluation protocol of the BSCD-FSL benchmark \cite{guo2020broadercdfsl}, which contains novel data from CropDisease \cite{mohanty2016usingcropdisease}, EuroSAT \cite{helber2019eurosat}, ISIC \cite{codella2019skinisic}, and ChestX \cite{wang2017chestx}.
 The base dataset is miniImageNet \cite{vinyals2016matchingnetworkminiimagenet}, which contains 100 classes from ImageNet dataset \cite{deng2009imagenet} where each class has 600 images.
 The novel datasets are chosen based on increasing dissimilarity from the miniImageNet dataset.
 More details about the datasets are provided in the Appendix.
 Following \cite{phoo2020selfextreme}, we randomly sample 20\% of the data from each novel dataset to construct the unlabeled set $\mathcal{D}_U$, and the remaining images are used for evaluation, where we perform 5-way 1-shot and 5-way 5-shot classification.
 For evaluation metric, we report top-1 accuracy and 95\% confidence interval over 600 runs.
 We also report evaluation results on the larger tieredImageNet dataset \cite{ren2018meta}. \\

 \paragraph{Implementation details} We use ResNet-10 as the backbone network \cite{guo2020broadercdfsl, phoo2020selfextreme}.
 Our pretraining has two steps.
 In the first step, we train our network only on the miniImageNet dataset for 200 epochs.
 We use SGD with momentum 0.9, weight decay 1e-4, learning rate 0.01, batch size 32, and the cosine learning rate scheduler.
 In the next step, we use the miniImageNet-pretrained network, and use both the base dataset and the unlabeled dataset to optimize the loss function in Eq.~\ref{eq:our_loss} for 60 epochs.
 During training, we increase the weight of distillation loss $\lambda$ from 0 to 1 until 40 epochs using cosine scheduling.
 The sharpening temperature and teacher momentum parameter are set to 0.1 and 0.99 respectively.
 For the base images and weakly-augmented unlabeled images, we use the random-resize-crop, horizontal flip and normalization augmentations.
 For strong augmentation, we additionally use the color jitter, Gaussian blur, and random gray scale transformations.
 The other hyperparameters are kept the same.
-For few-shot evaluation, we learn a logistic regression classifier on the support set, and evaluate on the query set, similar to \cite{guo2020broadercdfsl}.
-Refer to the supplementary for more details about hyper-parameter selection. \\
+Refer to the supplementary for more details about hyper-parameter selection.
+For few-shot evaluation, we learn a logistic regression classifier on the support set, and evaluate on the query set. \\